dbader/node-datadog-metrics/README.md

 ## Installation

-Datadog-metrics is compatible with Node.js v14 and later.
+Datadog-metrics is compatible with Node.js v14 and later and Deno 2.0 and later.
 You can install it with NPM:

 ```sh
 npm install datadog-metrics --save